nazzimlahaji/go-api-boilerplate/readme.md

 ### File Storage with Minio

 Minio is included for file storage, providing a high-performance, S3-compatible object storage solution.
-By using Minio, you can store and manage files efficiently within your Go application.
+By using Minio, you can store and manage files efficiently within your Go Boilerplate.
 It supports various storage backends and offers features like data protection, encryption, and scalability.

 ## Guide